bono-themes/bono-tour/README.md

-# bono-tour
+# Tour theme skeleton

-Default tour theme
+Use this theme as a skeleton when developing your own